anamulmb/R-Graphics-Cookbook/README.md

-# R-Statitics-Codes
+# R-Statistics-Codes
-Collection of scripts used for RNA seq data analysis
+This is the collection of R codes used to teach 'Introduction to Statistical Computing' at Clemson University